MicrosoftDocs/power-automate-docs/articles/get-started-logic-template.md

 [!div class="mx-imgBorder"]

-Perhaps you found a template that is similar to what you are looking for, but isn't quite right for your scenario.
-No problem - just create your own flow from that template and tweak the it to your liking.
-You can extend a flow created from template by adding, editing, removing trigger and actions.
-You can [copy paste] actions(https://docs.microsoft.com/en-us/business-applications-release-notes/april19/microsoft-flow/copy-paste-actions) in the same flow or across flows to speed up the process.
+You can tweak templates by adding, editing, or removing triggers and actions to create your own flows.
+You can [copy paste actions](https://docs.microsoft.com/business-applications-release-notes/april19/microsoft-flow/copy-paste-actions) in the same flow or across flows to speed up the your tweaks.

-Create a cloud flow from one of many built-in templates that can, for example, send you a Slack message when your manager sends you an email in Office 365.
+Create a cloud flow from one of many built-in templates that can, for example, send you a Slack message when your manager sends you an email in Microsoft 365.

 >[!TIP]